-23. The following procedures are adopted by the Parties to provide for the orderly and efficient disposition of grievances and are the sole and exclusive procedures for resolving grievances as defined herein.
+- 29. The following procedures are adopted by the Parties to provide for the orderly and efficient disposition of grievances and are the sole and exclusive procedures for resolving grievances as defined herein. - 1.
+Definition - 30.
+A grievance shall be defined as any dispute which involves the interpretation or application of, or compliance with this Agreement.

-1. Definition

-- 24. A grievance shall be defined as any dispute which involves the interpretation or application of, or compliance with this Agreement.
 Grievances may be filed only by the Association.
-Discipline may not be grieved under this section. - 24.a.
+Discipline may not be grieved under this section.
+In the event that an individual or a group of individuals elect(s) to file a complaint with any governmental agency or court alleging a factual basis which is also the basis of a grievance, the Association agrees that any grievance filed on behalf of the individual(s) will be held in abeyance pending the individual's election of remedies.
+If an individual or group of individuals elect(s) another remedy the grievance shall be deemed withdrawn. - 31.
 The Association and the City agree that grievances must include the following: - a.
 The specific reason or reasons for the grievance, including the date of the incident giving rise to the grievance, an explanation of the harm that occurred, and the name, classification, and department of the affected employee or employees; - b.
 The section(s) of the contract which the Association believes has been violated; and - c.
-The remedy or solution being sought by the Grievant. - 24.b.
+The remedy or solution being sought by the Grievant. - 32.
 The City will return any grievance that does not include the information specified above.
-The Association may resubmit a new grievance with the missing information, with all dates and other provisions triggered off the new submission date. - 24.c.
+The Association may resubmit a new grievance with the missing information, with all dates and other provisions triggered off the new submission date. - 33.
 Written reprimands are not subject to the grievance procedure; provided however, that employees shall be entitled to submit a written rebuttal to any written reprimand within thirty (30) days from the date of the reprimand.
-The City will attach a timely rebuttal to the reprimand and place it in the employee's official personnel file with the reprimand.
+The City will attach a timely rebuttal to the reprimand and place it in the employee's official personnel file with the reprimand. - 2.
+Time Limits - 34.
+The time limits set forth herein may be extended or waived by mutual agreement of the parties.
+Any such agreement must be confirmed in writing.
+For purposes of calculation of time a "day" is defined as a "calendar day," including weekends and holidays. - 35.
+Any deadline date under this procedure that falls on a Saturday, Sunday or holiday shall be continued to the next business day. - 3.
+Steps of the Procedure - 36.
+Except as otherwise specifically provided, all grievances must be initiated at Step 1 of the grievance procedure.
+In the event the SFMTA disagrees with the level at which the grievance is filed, the SFMTA may submit the matter to the Step it believes is appropriate for consideration of the dispute.
+The Step procedures set forth herein may be modified or waived by mutual agreement of the parties.
+Any such agreement must be confirmed in writing.